Masters Thesis

 In addition, the morphology of the segmented structures is to be measured and interpreted.

 Prior knowledge about the anatomy and functionality of the inner ear and neurons is desired.
 For this, a visit of the lectures Neuroprosthetics or Systemtheorie der Sinnesorgane is advantageous.
-The segmentation will be done on 3DSlicer, experience in the program is advantageous, but not necessary.
+The segmentation will be done on Dragonfly or 3DSlicer, experience in the program is advantageous, but not required.

 If you are interested, write to albert.croner@tum.de, including your current transcript of records and CV.
 Earliest starting date: July 2024